Approach

 Smallest sturdy system

-We do not build big when small will hold.
+I do not build big when small will hold.
 Most workflows need one well-built path, not a configurable platform.

 • 02